ryan-mcclue/unsw/comp3411/assignment-1.md

 % Section of code changed for introducing Heuristic Path Search algorithm
 < 43:    F1 is G1 + H1,
 ---
-> 43:    F1 is (2 - 1.2) * G1 + (1.2 * H1), % where w = 1.2 for (2 - w)·g(n) + w·f(n)
+> 43:    F1 is (2 - 1.2) * G1 + (1.2 * H1), % where w = 1.2
 ```
-The properties of IDA\* were outlined in question 1.
+The most optimal algorithm of the 5 presented is IDA\*.
+The most memory efficient is Greedy.
+By introducing the heuristic path search algorithm `(2 - w)·g(n) + w·f(n)`, we can make the IDA\* algorithm more greedy or more optimal.
-By increasing the value of `w`, we are making the algorithm more greedy and therefore more memory efficient.
+By increasing the value of `w`, we are making IDA\* more greedy and therefore more memory efficient.
-This can be seen with fewer nodes expanded in all successive solutions from `start50 ... start64`
+This can be seen with fewer nodes expanded in all successive increments of `w` in solutions `start50 ... start64`

-Greedy finds suboptimal solution as indicated by exceeding the minimum number of moves described in the starting position name
+However, by making the algorithm more greedy we are reducing how optimal it is.
+This can be seen with the length of the path explored (exceeding the minimum number of moves) increasing with all successive increments of `w` in solutions `start50 ... start64`.

+3)
+Ask ourselves what are the implications of the constraint on the nodes? go by constraint by constraint. are we trying to prune values?
+e.g. for C < D, what value of C can be used such that it doesn't satisify constraint. this means we can remove that value from the domain of C. again, check how this constraint affects D
+after pruning the domain of one variable, we must double check other constraints attached to this node to see if they have changed

+domain splitting is taking separate constraint graphs by separating the domain of a particular node, e.g. {1,2,3,4} for node A becomes {1,2} for graph 1 and {3,4} for graph 2